tehopirtti/spotifybaton/slack/README.md

 <sup>_* Command can be used only by operators (if set)_</sup>
 # Building your very own Slack app!
 ## Interactivity & shortcuts
-Interactivity must be set `on` and point request URL into `https://yourserver.com/slack/` (with trailing slash which makes it to point to `index.php`, this is important!).
+Interactivity must be set `on` and request URL point into `https://yourserver.com/slack/` (with trailing slash which makes it to point into `index.php`, this is important!).
 ## Slash commands
 Every command uses the same request URL `https://yourserver.com/slack/` (again with trailing slash).